multunus/multunus.github.io/source/blog/2017-06-28-operability.html.markdown

 ## State of DevOps Report ‘17

-For the last six years, Puppet along with few other supporters have been publishing State of DevOps reports by through a survey and analysing its results.
-It is published by [Nicole Forsgren](https://devops-research.com/about.html), [Jez Humble](https://continuousdelivery.com/), [Gene Kim](http://www.realgenekim.me/), [Nigel Kersten](https://puppet.com/company/leadership/nigel-kersten) - none of them requires any introduction in the Continuous Delivery/DevOps world.
+Every year, Puppet along with [Nicole Forsgren](https://devops-research.com/about.html), [Jez Humble](https://continuousdelivery.com/), [Gene Kim](http://www.realgenekim.me/), [Nigel Kersten](https://puppet.com/company/leadership/nigel-kersten) publishes this report by analysing the results of a survey that they conduct.
+They have received more than 27,000 responses over the last six years and found clear evidence that DevOps practices yield remarkable results for IT teams and organisations.

-The report measures the performance of various teams across four different metrics and categorises the teams as __High__, __Medium__ and __Low__ performers:
+The report measures the performance of various teams using the following four metrics and categorises them as **High**, **Medium** and **Low** performers.

 * Deployment Frequency